 h-index = the number of publications with a citation number greater than or equal to h.

-For example, if you have 15 publications cited 15 times of more, you will have a h-index of 15
+For example, 15 publications cited 15 times or more, is a h-index of 15.

-"My h-index based on papers indexed in Web of Science is 10.
+"My h-index, based on papers indexed in Web of Science, is 10.
 It has been 5 years since I finished my PhD.
-I have 4 papers (A, B, C, D) with more than 20 citations and 1 paper (E) with 29 citations (source: Web of Science, 05/08/16).
-I also have an additional 3 papers not indexed by WoS, with 29 citations based on Scopus data (01/12/17)"
+I have 4 papers (A, B, C, D) with more than 20 citations and 1 paper (E) with 29 citations (Web of Science, 05/08/19).
+I also have an additional 3 papers not indexed by WoS, with 29 citations based on Scopus data (01/12/19)"